-Patients receiving immunosuppressive regimens involving combinations of medicinal products, including mycophenolate mofetil, are at increased risk of developing lymphomas and other malignancies, particularly of the skin (see Precautions).
-Lymphoproliferative disease or lymphoma developed in 0.6% of patients receiving mycophenolate mofetil (2 g or 3 g daily) in combination with other immunosuppressants in controlled clinical trials of renal (2 g data), cardiac and hepatic transplant patients followed for at least 1 year.
-Non-melanoma skin carcinomas occurred in 3.6% of patients; other types of malignancy occurred in 1.1% of patients.
+Patients receiving immunosuppressive regimens involving combinations of medicinal products, including mycophenolate mofetil, are at increased risk of developing lymphomas and other malignancies, particularly of the skin.
+Lymphoproliferative disease or lymphoma developed in 0.4-1% of patients receiving mycophenolate mofetil capsules 250 mg (2 g or 3 g daily) in combination with other immunosuppressants in controlled clinical trials of renal (2 g), cardiac and hepatic transplant patients followed for at least 1 year.
+Non melanoma skin carcinomas occurred in 1.6-4.2% of patients; other types of malignancy occurred in 0.7-2.1% of patients.
 Three-year safety data in renal and cardiac transplant patients did not reveal any unexpected changes in incidence of malignancy compared to the 1-year data.
-Hepatic transplant patients were followed for at least 1 year, but less than 3 years.

-All transplant patients are at increased risk of opportunistic infections; the risk increased with total immunosuppressive load (see Precautions).
-The most common opportunistic infections in patients receiving mycophenolate mofetil (2 g or 3 g daily) with other immunosuppressants in controlled clinical trials of renal (2 g data), cardiac and hepatic transplant patients followed for at least 1 year were candida mucocutaneous, CMV viraemia/syndrome and Herpes simplex.
+All transplant patients are at increased risk of opportunistic infections; the risk increased with total immunosuppressive load.
+The most common opportunistic infections in patients receiving mycophenolate mofetil capsules 250 mg (2 g or 3 g daily) with other immunosuppressants in controlled clinical trials of renal (2 g data), cardiac and hepatic transplant patients followed for at least 1 year were candida mucocutaneous, CMV viraemia/syndrome and Herpes simplex.
 The proportion of patients with CMV viraemia/syndrome was 13.5%.

-Paediatric population (children and adolescents [aged 2 to 18 years]):
+Children and adolescents (ages 2 to 18 years):

 The type and frequency of adverse reactions in a clinical study, which recruited 92 paediatric patients aged 2 to 18 years who were given 600 mg/m2